-- The Committee noted that this measure will serve as a companion measure to balance the Glycemic Control Hyperglycemia (2362) measure. - The Committee also recommended that the developer change the name of the measure to "Glycemic Control Severe Hypoglycemia". - The Committee also noted that use of this measure to assess severe hypoglycemia should not be construed to mean that hospitals can ignore blood glucose levels that are between 40-70mg/dL.

-- One commenter noted low reliability scores for one of the hospitals included in the testing of the measure and questioning the reliability of the measure for smaller facilities.
-The commenter also expressed the desire that the measure be made consistent with NQF # 2362. - One commenter questioned the need for these measures while another expressed support for the measures.

-- The developer noted that it is correct the smallest facility tested had inadequate reliability; however, the other facility had a score of 0.67, which would indicate the measure is closely approaching the reliability threshold of 0.7.
-The developer will monitor reliability carefully for small facilities if implemented. - Regarding measure consistency, the measures are designed to measure two very different events clinically.
+Control - Hyperglycemia (#2362) measure. • The Committee also recommended that the developer change the name of the measure to "Glycemic Control - Severe Hypoglycemia".
+The developer agreed to this change. • The Committee also noted that use of this measure to assess severe hypoglycemia should not be construed to mean that hospitals can ignore blood glucose levels that are between 40-70mg/dL.
+6. Pub lic and Member Comment Comm ents received: • One commenter noted low reliability scores for one of the hospitals included in the testing of the measure and questioning the reliability of the measure for smaller facilities.
+The commenter also expressed the desire that the measure be made consistent with NQF #2362. • One commenter questioned the need for these measures while another expressed support for the measures.
+Develo per response: • The developer noted that it is correct the smallest facility tested had inadequate reliability; however, the other facility had a score of 0.67, which would indicate the measure is closely approaching the reliability threshold of 0.7.
+The developer will monitor reliability carefully for small facilities if implemented. • Regarding measure consistency, the measures are designed to measure two very different events clinically.
 Hyperglycemia is usually sustained and can occur in patients that do not have a current diagnosis of diabetes; whereas, severe hypoglycemia is a relatively rare event that typically occurs after the administration of an anti-diabetic agent.

-- The Committee supported the construction of the measure and accepted the explanation of the developer regarding reliability. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Comm ittee response: • The Committee supported the construction of the measure and accepted the explanation of the developer regarding reliability.
+7. Con sensus Standards Approval Committee (CSAC) Vote: Y-17; N-0 Board Ratification: Yes